All4Gis/MagnifyingGlass/README.md

 # Magnifying Glass
 Maps with a Magnifying Glass Tool for Qgis.

-This plugin provides the ìmagnifying glassî tool to compare maps from different providers.
-The idea is quite simple, but if you donít want to dig into the code, here is the trick.
+This plugin provides the ‚Äúmagnifying glass‚Äù tool to compare maps from different providers.
+The idea is quite simple, but if you don‚Äôt want to dig into the code, here is the trick.
-Two SlippyMaps are created, the first one serves as an on-top map and the second is rendered below the first and it is the one that is used as ìmagnifying glassî clipped to the shape of a circle.
-Simple, isnít it?
+Two SlippyMaps are created, the first one serves as an on-top map and the second is rendered below the first and it is the one that is used as ‚Äúmagnifying glass‚Äù clipped to the shape of a circle.
+Simple, isn‚Äôt it?
 Of course, you can still move the maps by dragging the mouse and you can change the maps.

 ![](images/Screenshot.png?raw=true)

-## AndÖ What can it be useful for?
+## And‚Ä¶ What can it be useful for?

-I don¥t Know,but It¥s so cool ;)
+I don¬¥t Know,but It¬¥s so cool ;)

 ## Donations
 Want to buy me a beer (or gadget)?
 Please use Paypal button on the project page, [Paypal.me](https://www.paypal.me/all4gis), or contact me directly.